 PROJECT INFORMATION 1.
+Project Name/Applicant Name: 1.
 Project Name/Applicant Name: 2.
 Prepared by: 3.
 Location/Address: 4.
 Submittal Date: (1) (2) (3) (4) 5.
-Submitted by: Firm: , Contact (name and en mail): Phone: ITE M Submittee to complete: Included (I), not included (NI), or not applicable (N/A) Reviewer to complete: I, NI, or N/A EROSION I CONTROL NARRATIVE I. General Information and Site I Description De scribe general nature and type of f construction activity.
-Provide a proposed schedule and sequence for major construction activities and the planned implementation of control measures for each phase imate the total acreage of the sit = : by clearing, excavation, grading, and any other construction activities Ind icate soil types on the site and th ne potential for soil eros sion scribe the percent of existing veg - elative to the entire site and the method for determining the percentage Describe any areas receiving discharge from the site.
-Des scribe any stream crossings locat ed within the construct tion site boundary
+Submitted by: Firm: 1 Contact (name and en mail): Phone: ITEM Submittee to complete: Included (I), not included (NI), or not applicable (N/A) Reviewer to complete: I, NI, or N/A EROSION CONTROL NARRATIVE I. General Information and Site D Description Describe general nature and type of construction activity.
+Provide a proposed schedule and sequence for major construction activities and the planned implementation of control measures for each phase Estimate the total acreage of the site and the acreage expected to be disturbed by clearing, excavation, grading, and any other construction activities Indicate soil types on the site and the ne potential for soil eros sion Describe the percent of existing vegetative ground cover relative to the entire site and the method for determining the percentage Describe any areas receiving discharge from the site.
+Describe any stream crossings located within the construction site boundary

-ITEM Submittee to complete: I, NI, or N/A Reviewer to complete: I, NI, or N/A II.
+ITEM Submittee to complete: Reviewer to complete: I, NI, or N/A I, NI, or N/A II.
 Control Measure Requirements Describe all potential pollution sources, including surface disturbing activities, vehicle fueling areas, fertilizer or chemical storage, concrete truck washouts, etc. Discuss control measures selected to address each potential source of pollution Describe design specifications and implementation procedures for all control measures III.
 Inspection and Maintenance Describe inspection frequency and maintenance practices IV.
 Final Stabilization and Long-Term Stormwater Management Describe the practices that will be used to achieve final stabilization of the site Describe any structural post-construction or permanent control measures that will be used to manage stormwater runoff once construction is complete V. References Criteria and technical information used VI.
-Appendices A. Construction phase and control measure implementation sequencing chart B. Calculations worksheet Table of potential pollution sources and control measures to be implemented to address each D. Fact sheets describing all structural and non-structural control measures to be used E. Revegetation plan EROSION CONTROL PLAN VII.
+Appendices A. Construction phase and control measure implementation sequencing chart B. Calculations worksheet C. Table of potential pollution sources and control measures to be implemented to address each D. Fact sheets describing all structural and non-structural control measures to be used E. Revegetation plan EROSION CONTROL PLAN VII.
 Plan Maps/Drawings Construction site boundaries All areas of ground surface disturbance on the site including areas of borrow and fill Flow arrows that depict stormwater flow directions on-site and runoff direction Areas used for storage of soil Locations of all waste accumulation areas, including areas for liquid, concrete, masonry, and asphalt Locations of dedicated asphalt, concrete batch plants, and masonry mixing stations Locations of all structural controls, sediment basins, and vehicle tracking controls

-ITEM Submittee to complete: I, NI, or N/A Reviewer to complete: I, NI, or N/A Location of all non-structural control measures Locations of all springs, streams, wetlands, and other state waters Locations of all stream crossings located within the construction site boundary County Reviewer Comments: 1 ' Does the ESCP submittal meet the requirements of County regulations?
+ΙΤΕΜ Submittee to complete: I, NI, or N/A Reviewer to complete: I, NI, or N/A Location of all non-structural control measures Locations of all springs, streams, wetlands, and other state waters Locations of all stream crossings located within the construction site boundary County Reviewer Comments: Does the ESCP submittal meet the requirements of County regulations?
 ESCP submittal initial review on: Date of final acceptance the ESCP submittal: Reviewer's Name: Reviewer's Signature (to be signed upon final review and acceptance):